tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     owned and operated by Tigris Data.
-The visual interfaces, graphics, design, compilation, information, data, computer code (including source code or object code), products, software, services, and all other elements of the Tigris Object Storage Service provided by Tigris Data (“Materials”) are protected by intellectual property and other laws.
+The visual interfaces, graphics, design, compilation, information, data, computer code (including source code or object code), products, software, services, and all other elements of the Tigris Object Storage Service provided by Tigris Data ("Materials") are protected by intellectual property and other laws.
 All Materials included in the Tigris Object Storage Service are the property of Tigris Data or its third-party licensors.
 Except as expressly authorized by Tigris Data, User